Become a Medical Fraud Investigator: Education & Career Roadmap

 Find out how to become a medical fraud investigator.
 Research the education requirements and learn about the experience you need to advance your career in claims investigations.

 Medical fraud investigators, sometimes known as insurance investigators, review and analyze suspicious medical claims filed by patients, providers and insurance carriers.
 They conduct investigations by looking at medical records, interviewing medical personnel and communicating with insurance claims adjusters.
 Medical fraud investigators also might identify fraudulent claims, gather evidence and report findings to regulatory authorities.
+Long hours are often worked by these investigators, and weekend work is to be expected.

 According to the U.S. Bureau of Labor Statistics (BLS), the minimum education requirement for insurance investigators is the equivalent of a high school diploma.
 However, job postings for medical fraud investigators listed in August 2012 on CareerBuilder.com indicated that most employers wanted applicants who held a bachelor's degree.
 The following table highlights common career requirements for medical fraud investigators: